-- 2.1 This procedure applies to:- - 2.1.1 all employees of the College, including apprentices; and - 2.1.2 all workers, which includes any casual workers, home-based casual workers, and employees of sub-contractors; and - 2.1.3 agency workers engaged by the College.

-- 2.2 The above persons will be referred to as 'workers' in this procedure. - 2.3 Staff will be made aware of this procedure through the College induction and other communication processes.
+- 3.1.
+This procedure applies to:- - (i) all employees of the College, including apprentices; and - (ii) all workers, which includes any casual workers, home-based casual workers, and employees of subcontractors; and - (iii) agency workers engaged by the College. - 3.2.
+The above persons will be referred to as 'workers' in this procedure.